thayton/thayton.github.io/_drafts/eygbl.md

 ## Implementation

-In this section we'll dig into the site code to see how the two XHR requests are being made so that we can duplicate them in our scraper.
-First, let's create a base class and some skeleton code for our SelectMinds
+Now that we've had an overview of the requests, let's get into the implementation.
+In this section we'll dig nto the site code to see how the two XHR requests are being made so that we can duplicate them in our scraper.
-scraper:
+First, let's create a base class and some skeleton code for our SelectMinds scraper:

 ```python
 import re